beep-projects/SystaPi/README.md

-    │   ├── lib                 # .jar files required for running the server │   └── src                 # src files of the server, for everyone who wants to improve this ├── docs                    # Javadoc for SystaREST Java classes available at http://beep-projects.github.io/SystaPi ├── resources               # folder for images or other files linked with README.md ├── install_systapi.sh      # Script for automatically downloading, flashing and configuring │                           # a Micro SD card for running the SystaREST server
+    │   ├── lib                 # .jar files required for running the server │   └── src                 # src files of the server, for everyone who wants to improve this ├── docs                    # Javadoc for SystaREST Java classes available at http://beep-projects.github.io/SystaPi ├── helpers                 # collection of ressources that are helpful for reverse engineering the SystaComfort protocol │                           # or setting up systapi
+    ├── resources               # folder for images or other files linked with README.md ├── install_systapi.sh      # Script for automatically downloading, flashing and configuring │                           # a Micro SD card for running the SystaREST server